 Become an Educated Consumer

-Absent exceptional circumstances, such as the possible running of a statute of limitations or other deadline, no lawyer should rush you to the courthouse steps and into a lawsuit.
+Absent exceptional circumstances, such as the possible running of a statute of limitations or other deadlines, no lawyer should rush you to the courthouse steps and into a lawsuit.
 If you have not tried to work things out with your builder-developer, your lawyer should nearly always recommend that you, sometimes with the lawyer’s assistance, try to work things out informally.
 If possible, and if it will not prejudice your legal rights, give the builder-developer the chance to do the right thing before you get involved in expensive, lengthy, and emotionally draining litigation.
 (Because the law now requires homeowners and builders to engage in a mandatory “Notice of Claim” process before a construction defect suit is filed, you may, unfortunately, need to consult with an attorney regarding compliance with these laws.)

 If your home problems are serious and may lead to a lawsuit if not properly addressed by those responsible, our firm can help guide homeowners and homeowner associations through the Notice of Claim process, sometimes for a reduced or no charge.